-• Dress Code
+Dress Code

-The Haysville West Middle School Dress Code is intended to enhance the educational atmosphere in which students develop to their greatest individual potential.
+The Haysville Middle School Dress Code is intended to enhance the educational atmosphere in which students develop to their greatest individual potential.
 Pupils should develop acceptable standards that reflect appropriateness for the occasion, which do not create a disturbing influence in the educational setting, and which are not contrary to public good taste.
 Proper clothing and good grooming play an important part in the educational growth and development of all age students.
 The guidelines provided will help students evaluate their appearance.
 The following is to be used by students and administration (when it becomes necessary) to make judgment on the acceptability of students' appearance.

-- Clothing is expected to fit properly and be worn in good taste.
-"Sagging" is not allowed. - Footwear is to be worn at all times.
-Soft sole Slippers will not be allowed. - Pajamas are not to be worn to school. - Dress displaying messages contrary to school supported programs and ideals will not be considered appropriate. - Items of apparel displaying alcoholic beverage, drug advertisements, or associated with gang involvement or racially motivated issues are all considered inappropriate for school dress. - Unnatural hair color is strongly discouraged. - Face painting will not be allowed. - Students will not wear hats, bandanas, or scarves during the school day.
-Students will be instructed to not wear these items once they enter the building, and to refrain from until they exit the building. - Showing of undergarments is not acceptable.

-- Common sense and good judgment is to prevail in all modes of dress. - Some items of clothing such as but not limited to, are considered inappropriate: - Halter tops, bare midriffs, muscle shirts, net t-shirts, spaghetti strap shirts. - This list is not intended to be all-inclusive.
-Students will be given the option of changing or calling home to get different clothing. - For safety purposes, shoes that contain wheels are not acceptable. - For safety and security reasons, students are to store jackets/coats and bags in their lockers.
-Backpacks, purses, handbags and jackets/coats are not to be carried or worn from class to class.
-Students are to utilize passing periods to store and retrieve needed classroom materials.
+- o Clothing is expected to fit properly and be worn in good taste.
+"Sagging" is not allowed. - o Footwear is to be worn at all times.
+Soft sole slippers will not be allowed. - o Pajamas are not to be worn to school. - Dress displaying messages contrary to school supported programs and ideals will not be considered appropriate. - o Items of apparel displaying alcoholic beverage, drug advertisements, or associated with gang involvement or racially motivated issues are all considered inappropriate for school dress. - o Face painting will not be allowed. - o Students will not wear hats, bandannas, or scarves during the school day.
+Students will be instructed to not wear these items once they enter the building, and to refrain from until they exit the building. - o Showing of undergarments is not acceptable. - Common sense and good judgment is to prevail in all modes of dress. - O Some items of clothing such as but not limited to, are considered inappropriate: - Halter tops, bare midriffs, muscle shirts, net t-shirts, spaghetti strap shirts. - This list is not intended to be all-inclusive.
+Students will be given the option of changing or calling home to get different clothing. - o For safety purposes, shoes that contain wheels are not acceptable.